justinthelaw/uds-rke2/docs/LEAPFROGAI.md

 In the "LATEST" bundles and package published to GHCR domain used for the CoreDNS reroute is, by default, `uds.dev`; whereas the "DEV" bundles are `local.uds.dev` by default.
 Please see the UDS [create](../tasks/create.yaml) and [deploy](../tasks/deploy.yaml) tasks for details on how to change this to a domain of your choice.

+See the [DNS docs](./DNS.md) for some more detail on DNS settings and rationale.

 ## Additional Info

 - [LeapfrogAI Repository](https://github.com/defenseunicorns/leapfrogai)